Brief · NFR-2026-04 · May 2026 Edition

 High-risk system classification, conformity pathways, and compliance prioritization under regulatory uncertainty.

 A buyer decision brief on how enterprises should structure AI portfolio compliance across shifting implementation timelines.
-For Chief AI Officer, General Counsel, and Chief Risk Officer decision-makers at organizations navigating the EU AI Act under an actively moving enforcement schedule.
+Written for Chief AI Officer, General Counsel, and Chief Risk Officer decision-makers, with supporting use by CIO, Chief Compliance Officer, and Procurement.

 How should enterprises classify their AI systems, select conformity pathways, and prioritize compliance investment across Annex III, Annex I, provider, and deployer exposure — in a regulatory environment where the final enforcement timeline is still in active legislative motion?